vaidis/react-drupal-starter/README.md

 - create manager/1234 user
 - create a directory with the new site at `/var/www/react-drupal-backend`

-The `anew.sh` script will install for follwing contributed Modules
+The script will install for follwing contributed Modules
 - `devel`: usefull for `devel_generate` sub module to generate some demo articles
 - `token`: used by `pathauto` module for path alias
 - `pathauto`: you can request article by path alias instead of id